mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 See also {% include inline-verse.html verse="Malachi 4:1-3" text-after="." %}
 {% endcapture %}
 {% include verse.html
-text="Therefore, <span class='hl-1'>as a tongue of fire consumes stubble And dry grass collapses into the flame,</span> So their root will become like rot and their blossom blow away as dust ..." verse="Isaiah 5:24" version="NASB1995" caption=stubble
+text="Therefore <span class='hl-1'>as the tongue of fire devours the stubble, and as the dry grass sinks down in the flame</span>, so their root shall be as rottenness, and their blossom shall go up as dust ..." verse="Isaiah 5:24" caption=stubble
 %}

 {% include verse.html
-text="You blew with your wind; the sea covered them; <span class='hl-2'>they sank like lead in the mighty waters.</span>" verse="Exodus 15:10"
+text="You blew with your wind.
+The sea covered them. <span class='hl-2'>They sank like lead in the mighty waters.</span>" verse="Exodus 15:10"
 %}

 {% include verse.html
-text="There the evildoers lie prostrate; <span class='hl-3'>they are thrust down, unable to rise.</span>" verse="Psalm 36:12"
+text="There the workers of iniquity are fallen. <span class='hl-3'>They are thrust down, and shall not be able to rise.</span>" verse="Psalm 36:12"
 %}

 {% include verse.html
-text="<span class='hl-4'>The kings of the earth set themselves, and the rulers take counsel together, against YHWH and his anointed</span> ..." verse="Psalm 2:2"
+text="<span class='hl-4'>The kings of the earth take a stand, and the rulers take counsel together, against YHWH, and against his Anointed</span> ..." verse="Psalm 2:2"
 %}
 </div>